trinodb/trino.io/_posts/2020-10-01-intro-developer-advocate.md

 making the documentation better, or to address common confusion, even if the confusion comes from a force outside of the Presto community.

-For instance, I recently [wrote a blog](https://bitsondata.dev/what-is-benchmarketing-and-why-is-it-bad/) about some shady benchmarketing practices that were painting Presto in a bad light.
+For example, I recently [wrote a blog](https://bitsondata.dev/what-is-benchmarketing-and-why-is-it-bad/) about some shady benchmarketing practices that were painting Presto in a bad light.
 The goal here was to make fun of the wildly bogus claims brought against Presto